Oaklandish is proud to collaborate with Ahmed Mohammad and Kits Cubed!

 Ayla (8) and Ahmeer (6) told him, “I don’t like science.
 I’m not good at it.”
 So, Ahmed decided to do something about it.
 He took Ayla and Ahmeer out to their backyard and helped them conduct their first science experiment.

 Next up were pop rockets.
-Ahmed found a couple of empty film canisters and filled them with water.
-He drew an outline of rocket fins and a nose cone on a piece of cardboard for his niece and nephew to color and cut.
+Ahmed found some empty film canisters and filled them with water.
+He drew an outline of rocket fins and a nose on cardboard for his niece and nephew to color and cut.
 When the rockets were ready, he dropped an Alka-Seltzer tablet in each and closed the lid.
 A few moments later the rockets exploded and flew towards the sky.
-The kids were over the moon excited.

 Ahmed spent his small savings on simple science experiment materials and assembled kits he could mail to kids.
-Each one contains hard-to-find ingredients and an instruction manual.
-He donated sixty kits to students at Piedmont Avenue Elementary and is selling more online.
-He’s also raising money to buy kits for kids who can’t afford to pay for them.
+They each contained hard-to-find ingredients and an instruction manual.
+He subsequently donated sixty kits to students at Piedmont Avenue Elementary and then started to do community outreach to raise funds to buy more kits for kids who couldn’t afford to buy them.

 In the era of Black Lives Matter, Ahmed wants the science and math professions to be more inclusive of African Americans.
-“There’s something going on where we’re being discouraged from science and math,” Ahmed said.
+“Something is going on where we’re being discouraged from science and math,” Ahmed said.
 “There are so many layers to it.
 One, we don’t have access to science early on.
 We aren’t being inspired by science.
 Also, there are not enough Black teachers.
 I had one Black teacher in the first grade and one Black teacher in high school.”